Chart Color Schemes

 Adamstown ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Adamstown, surveyed in June 2016, showed low cultural diversity with 87.6% of its residents born in Australia, 92.0% being citizens, and 91.4% speaking English only at home.
+Adamstown, as per the data, had a lower than average cultural diversity level.
+The population born in Australia was 87.6%, with 92.0% being citizens and 91.4% speaking English only at home.
 Christianity was the predominant religion, accounting for 47.2%.
-Judaism, however, was overrepresented at 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity